-In customer-facing industries like hospitality, tourism, and retail, quality service is expected.
+In customer-facing industries like hospitality, tourism, and retail, promising secure data and quality service is expected.
 Poor service is often the reason customers don’t return.
 In the reverse, when the service exceeds expectations, companies separate themselves from their competition.

 To stand out, companies that proactively monitor their IT systems are one step closer to providing an exceptional guest experience.
 The goal — to do such a thorough job in securing company and guest data that the customer never has to question whether they should hand over a credit card, driver’s license, or other personal information.